camunda/camunda-docs-manual/content/user-guide/process-engine/process-versioning.md

 ---

-## Versioning of process definitions
+# Versioning of Process Definitions

 Business Processes are by nature long running.
 The process instances will maybe last for weeks, or months.
 In the meantime the state of the process instance is stored to the database.
 But sooner or later you might want to change the process definition even if there are still running instances.